Tony Dow: Stage career

 In 1978, Dow and Jerry Mathers starred in a production of the comedy play Boeing, Boeing, which ran for 10 weeks in Kansas City, Missouri.
-Dow and Mathers then toured the dinner theater circuit in a production of So Long, Stanley, written specifically for the TV brother duo, for 18 months.
+Dow and Mathers then toured the dinner theater circuit for 18 months in a production of So Long, Stanley, written specifically for the TV brother duo.

 Art career

 In addition to acting, directing, producing, and writing, Dow was a sculptor, creating abstract bronze sculptures.
 He said about his work: "The figures are abstract and not meant to represent reality, but rather the truth of the interactions as I see and feel them.
 I find the wood in the hills of Topanga Canyon and each piece evolves from my subconscious.
 I produce limited editions of nine bronzes using the lost wax process from molds of the original burl sculpture."
 Reuters wrote of Dow's work that it "features humanlike forms devoid of expression or detail; they are widely open to the viewer's interpretation."

 In December 2008, Dow was chosen as one of three sculptors to show at the Société Nationale des Beaux-Arts exhibition, located in the Carrousel du Louvre in Paris, France.
 He represented the United States delegation, which was composed of artists from the Karen Lynne Gallery.
 His sculpture shown at the Parisian shopping mall was titled Unarmed Warrior, a bronze figure of a woman holding a shield.